Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block heading="On your turn" %}}

-Play a card from your hand **facedown** on a character's evidence pile, then draw back up to 4 cards.
+Play a card from your hand **facedown** on a suspect's evidence pile, then draw back up to 4 cards.

+{{% remark %}}
+Can't play a card?
+Discard your whole hand and draw 4 new cards.
+{{% /remark %}}

-If you play a card at the current *loupe* character, play it **faceup** and execute its action.
+If you play a card at the current *loupe* suspect, play it **faceup** and execute its action.

-Finally, move the loupe one character forward ( = to the right).
+Finally, move the loupe one suspect forward ( = to the right).
 If there is none, execute a [review](#review).

+**Exception: the first round is safe.** No review triggers; the loupe just returns to the first suspect.
+You can disable this rule on advanced sets (where murdering is harder) or if you don't want it.

 {{% /rules-block %}}